-Finn Wolfhard, Gaten Matarazzo and Sadie Sink all turn 20 in 2022.
+Finn Wolfhard, Gaten Matarazzo and Sadie Sink all turn 21 in 2023.
 Noah Schnapp will turn 18 in October 2022, with Caleb McLaughlin celebrating his 21st birthday a week after.

 Speaking at Deadline's Contenders Television panel, the Duffer brothers joked about potentially ending the show before real life Winona Ryder becomes an actual superstar in the '80s timeline, which will happen once Beetlejuice is released.

 "That’s the threshold we can’t cross, which is once Winona is a superstar in the world, like the show has to stop, because [the kids’ heads] will spontaneously combust or something,” laughed Matt Duffer.
 Ross then joked: "That’s the final scene: the kids go to see Beetlejuice and their heads explode."

 Read more about Stranger Things 5 here:

 - Stranger Things season 5: Release date, spoilers, cast, news and trailers

 - Stranger Things creators reveal their plans for season 5 made Netflix execs cry

 - Stranger Things 4 theory suggests Eleven's real dad is 001/Henry Creel